 Residential Rebates by City

 Medicine Hat: Medicine Hat’s environmental initiative, HAT Smart, has a number of rebates that are designed to educate consumers and promote energy-efficient homes.
-There are several incentives you can take advantage of, including:
+For existing homes, you can get rebates up to $5,000, but you need to complete an EnerGuide Home Evaluation first.
+There are several rebates you can take advantage of, including for:

 - Up to $2,500 for insulation upgrades